The Miranda Family Scholarship at Skidmore College

-The Miranda Family Fellowship at Skidmore College is intended to create access for current students to education and long-term support that helps to advance careers in theater, dance, music, and arts administration and to increase diversity within leadership in the entertainment industry.
+The Miranda Family Scholarship at Skidmore College is intended to create access for current students to education and support that helps to advance careers in theater, dance, music, and arts administration and to increase diversity within leadership in the entertainment industry.

-Up to five students each year will be selected to receive financial aid packages that meet their full financial need, as well as a paid summer experience to conduct research, intern, or pursue a personal project in theater, dance, arts administration, or music.
-Additional benefits may be viewed below.
+Up to five students will be selected each year as Miranda Family Scholars.
+Miranda Family Scholars receive financial aid packages that meet their full financial need (through a combination of loans and grants), as well as access to a dedicated summer experience fund to conduct research, intern, or pursue a personal project in theater, dance, arts administration, or music.

 Who Can Apply?

-The Skidmore fellowship is tailored for majors or minors in theater, music, dance, or arts administration, but applications from non-majors and non-minors who are actively engaged in those departments or programs and exhibit an ongoing commitment to production activities will be considered as well.
+The Miranda Family Scholarship is intended for students dedicated to a pursuing a professional career in the performing arts.
+As such, the Miranda Family Scholarship is tailored for majors or minors in theater, music, dance, or arts administration, but applications from non-majors and non-minors who are actively engaged in those departments or programs and exhibit an ongoing commitment to production activities and professional development will be considered as well.

-• Self-identify as an underrepresented individual, and/or a first-generation college student in the arts, with an interest in pursuing a career in theater, music, dance, and/or arts administration
+• Self-identify as an underrepresented individual, and/or a first-generation college student in the arts, with a commitment to pursuing a career in theater, music, dance, and/or arts administration

-• Be rising juniors (entering junior year of their undergraduate program)
+• Be rising juniors (entering junior year of their undergraduate program); rising seniors may also apply

 • Major or minor in theater, music, dance, or arts administration